-RIMS membership facilitates contact with thousands of risk practitioners and executives in related functions such as CFOs, I.T., legal, finance, audit, HR, etc. Also, a broad array of professionals in the risk management and insurance industry, as well as academics, regulators, elected officials, industry specialists and technicians across the U.S., Canada, Mexico and Japan.
+RIMS membership facilitates contact with thousands of risk practitioners and executives in related functions such as CFOs, I.T., legal, finance, audit, HR, etc. Also, a broad array of professionals in the risk management and insurance industry, as well as academics, regulators, elected officials, industry specialists and technicians around the world.
 As the cornerstone of the Society, many of these 11,000 RIMS members participate in their local chapter meetings.
-Boasting 80 chapters with regular meetings, professionals exchange ideas and engage in educational, social and civic activities as well as networking with other local companies and industry counterparts.
+Boasting more than 82 chapters with regular meetings, professionals exchange ideas and engage in educational, social and civic activities as well as networking with other local companies and industry counterparts.
 Some chapters also team-up to sponsor regional conferences, which further extend networking and educational opportunities.
 For a full list of chapters, visit RIMS Chapter Directory.

 Beyond the services chapters provide, with your RIMS membership you will align yourself to continue to learning about the ever-expanding industry, use our variety of resources and make key connections with your peers and fellow association members.

 RIMS Annual Conference & Exhibition—The premier risk management learning experience is the largest gathering of risk management practitioners in the world.
 Annually, approximately ten thousand participants, including more than 400 exhibitors, tackle the key issues facing the industry.
 RIMS 2014 Annual Conference & Exhibition will be held April 27-30 in Denver.